AlibabaCloudDocs/sls/intl.en-US/Pricing/New subscription resource plans and billing items.md

 ## Features and billing items

-Log Service provides the time series data storage, data transformation and shipping, and alert notification \(by text message or phone call\) features.
+Log Service provides the time series data storage, data transformation and shippingfeatures.
 This section describes the features and billing items.

 -   Effective date: You are charged for using these features from September 25, 2020.
 -   Features and billing items: